ddm94/Unreal-5.0/README.md

 # Unreal 5.0

 This repository is a collection of micro-games made with UE5 which is part of the Unreal 5.0 C++ Developer: Learn C++ and Make Video Games course which can be found on GameDev.tv.
 These games are but simple prototypes; they are not finished games.
-They were made for educaitonal purposes as a way of exploring the new features in Unreal 5 while also learning C++.
+They were made for educational purposes as a way of exploring the new features in Unreal 5 while also learning C++.

 ---